-The most appropriate asset life for the calculation is considered to be 50 years which replicates the useful asset life of other similar type assets held on the Council's balance sheet i.e. schools.
-The Council's Loans Fund methodology use a Useful Economic Life of 50 years when calculating the repayment of debt liability for borrowing to support capital expenditure for similar types of assets.
+The most appropriate asset life for the calculation is considered to be 50 years which replicates the useful asset life of other similar type assets held on the council's balance sheet, for example, schools.
+The council's Loans Fund methodology use a Useful Economic Life of 50 years when calculating the repayment of debt liability for borrowing to support capital expenditure for similar types of assets.
 The proposed application a useful economic life of 50 years for the council's 2 PPP or similar arrangement is therefore considered consistent with current council methodology.